What Does it Take to Be a Food Server?

 - Stock service stations with items, such as ice, napkins, or straws.

-Food Servers state the following job skills are important in their day-to-day work.
+When polled, Food Servers say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.